Mihaly Csikszentmihalyi: Flow

+Autotelicity

-One state that Csikszentmihalyi researched was that of the autotelic personality.
+Csikszentmihalyi researched autotelic personalities.
 The autotelic personality is one in which a person performs acts because they are intrinsically rewarding, rather than to achieve external goals.
 Csikszentmihalyi described the autotelic personality as a trait possessed by people who can learn to enjoy situations that most others would find miserable.
 Research has shown that aspects associated with the autotelic personality include curiosity, persistence, and humility.

 Motivation

 Most of Csikszentmihalyi's final works focused on the idea of motivation and the factors that contribute to motivation, challenge, and overall success.
 One personality characteristic that Csikszentmihalyi researched in detail was that of intrinsic motivation.
 He and his colleagues found that intrinsically motivated people were more likely to be goal-directed and enjoy challenges that would lead to an increase in overall happiness.

 Csikszentmihalyi identified intrinsic motivation as a powerful trait to optimize and enhance positive experience, feelings, and overall well-being as a result of challenging experiences.
 The results indicated a new personality construct, which he called work orientation, characterized by "achievement, endurance, cognitive structure, order, play, and low impulsivity".
 A high level of work orientation in students is said to be a better predictor of grades and fulfillment of long-term goals than any school or household environmental influence.